TrinaDutta95/omr_grader/README.md

 ## Usage
 To use this scantron grading system, you will need to provide:
--A path to the scanned pdf file of the filled scantron in the main.py.
+- A path to the scanned pdf file of the filled scantron in the main.py.
--An answer key in the form of a dictionary where the key is the question number (starting from 0) and the value is the index of the correct answer (starting from 0) in the main.py
+- An answer key in the form of a dictionary where the key is the question number (starting from 0) and the value is the index of the correct answer (starting from 0) in the main.py
 ```bash
 python main.py
 ```